zobristnicholas/loopfit/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-This code is build on top of and owes its performance to the wonderful C++ fitting library [Ceres Solver](http://ceres-solver.org).
+This code is built on top of and owes its performance to the wonderful C++ fitting library [Ceres Solver](http://ceres-solver.org).

 The initial guess for the loop fit was developed starting from the method used in the